Modeling the Dynamics and Thermochemistry for the Outer Atmospheres of the Ultra-hot Jupiter WASP-121b: Results: Outflowing Atmospheres and Observables

-Figure~\ref{fig:compare-halpha-fid} demonstrates a good agreement in both the central and secondary high-velocity peaks across multiple orbital phases, although the simulated amplitudes have been scaled by a factor of $0.8$ to account for uncertainties in the stellar EUV luminosity and in the atomic rate coefficients for recombination to the $2s$ level and collisional transfer to the $2p$ level.
-We note that using alternative collisional rate data (e.g., from \citealt{2006agna.book.....O}) could suppress the H$\alpha$ absorption amplitude by a factor of $\sim 40$.
-These secondary peaks could be overlooked in previous analyses that did not account for spiral arm structures.

 Similarly, metastable helium (\ext{He}) absorption arises in regions where recombination populates the metastable triplet ground state of helium (right panel of Figure~\ref{fig:slice-recomb-fid}).
+The formation and destruction pathways for He($2^3S$) are described in \S\ref{sec:method-spec}.
+A test simulation including explicit He$^{2+}$ species confirms that while He$^{2+}$ dominates over He$^+$ in the diffuse outer regions of the domain, the contribution of those regions to the He~10830~\ang\ optical depth is negligible ($<10\%$ change in the equivalent width; Appendix~\ref{sec:appendix-hepp}).
 The \ext{He} absorbers are spatially more extended than those of H$\alpha$, though their number density is considerably lower.
 Since \ext{He} is efficiently destroyed by photoionization from photons above $4.8~\eV$, a prominent shadow tail forms behind the planet (see Figure~\ref{fig:render-fid}), a feature previously identified in studies of evaporating exoplanets \citep[e.g.,][]{2021ApJ...914...98W,2021ApJ...914...99W}.
 Due to the finite extent of our simulation domain, we cannot compare the equivalent width of the He $10830~\ang$ line over the entire orbital period with observations.
 At least, the dimensionless equivalent width in the $10830 < (\lambda/\ang)< 10840$ band defined as ($F_{\rm c}$ for the unabsorbed contiuum component of the spectrum, and $F_\lambda$ for the spectrum with absorption; $\Delta \lambda = 10~\ang$),

 is obtained from our simulation $[W/\Delta\lambda](\chem{He})\sim 3600~{\rm ppm}$ at mid-transit, agrees quantitatively with the values reported by \citet{2024A&A...692A.230C, 2025NatCo..1610822A} when accounting for the fact that the observed in-transit absorption is an average over the full transit, which tends to yield a shallower absorption depth ($\sim 2800~{\rm ppm}$) than the mid-transit value.